rapidafi/hanken-pure-csv/README.md

 -j or --journal `<journalfile>`

 * name of the JSON file with Pure journal data
 * defaults to configuration value

+-p or --person `<personfile>`

+* name of the JSON file with Pure person data
+* defaults to configuration value

+-e or --externalperson `<externalpersonfile>`

+* name of the JSON file with Pure external person data
+* defaults to configuration value

 -o or --output `<outputfile>`